rfg-modding/Nanoforge/README.md

 - CTRL + N: remove dynamic link from selected object.
 - DEL : delete selected object.
 - F: toggle hovered highlighting for selected zone.
 - G: toggle hovered highlighting for selected object.
+- R: vertical line indicating the position of the currently selected object
+- Mousewheel : change camera speed
+- Hold shift while moving camera : faster movement

+ ## Useful info
 - Outliner and inspector are opened by default.
 - Double clicking or clicking the arrow next to the name for an object in the outliner opens/closes it.
 - To highlight zones and objects in the map when mousing over them you can use the checkbox in the filters panel or press F to toggle zone highlighting and G to toggle object highlighting.